 Senior Vice President, Sales and Marketing

-Mr. Anderson joined the company in 2013 as Senior Vice President of Strategic Sales and Marketing.
+Mr. Anderson joined Cleaver-Brooks in 2013 as Senior Vice President of Strategic Sales and Marketing.
 Previously, he held the position of Vice President of Marketing, Product Management and Research Development for the SKF Lubrication Business Unit.
 SKF purchased Lincoln Holdings Enterprises in 2011, where Mr. Anderson held the position of Global Vice President of Marketing and Product Development.
 Mr. Anderson began his career at Ingersoll-Rand in 1993 as an Application Engineer.
 He advanced through the company, serving in a number of sales, marketing and managerial positions across the United States and Canada.
 When Mr. Anderson left Ingersoll-Rand in 2007, he was Director of Aftermarket for Hussmann in the Americas.
 Mr. Anderson holds a BA in Civil Engineering from the University of Toronto and earned his MBA in Marketing and Finance from York University in Toronto.

 Senior Vice President, Operations

-Mr. Lowell joined the company in 2012 as Senior Vice President of Operations.
-From 2010 to 2012, Mr. Lowell was the vice President of United Technologies' GR&C business unit, which produces lifesaving detection and alarming equipment.
+Mr. Lowell joined Cleaver-Brooks in 2012 as Senior Vice President of Operations.
+From 2010 to 2012, Mr. Lowell was the Vice President of United Technologies' GR&C business unit, which produces lifesaving detection and alarming equipment.
 From 1998 to 2010, he held roles of increasing responsibility in the General Electric Company, spanning materials management, operations, plant management, and culminating with responsibility for multiple site operations at GE Energy.
 He began his career with Exxon Corporation as a Marine Engineering Officer, where he traveled globally from 1990 through 1998, focusing on power generation and propulsion.
 Mr. Lowell earned a BS in Marine Engineering from the Maine Maritime Academy.
-He holds a First Class Stationary Engineer's License as well as a USCG First Engineering Offier's License.
+He holds a First Class Stationary Engineer's License as well as a USCG First Engineering Officer's License.

 Vice President and Senior Advisor